 LSBU Saturday Club

-Join the National Art&Design Saturday Club series at LSBU, a free 30-week programme for 13-16 year olds that runs during term time
+The National Art&Design Saturday Club series at LSBU is a free 30-week programme for 13-16 year olds that runs during term time

-The Club will be delivered by LSBU’s School of Arts and Creative Industries and School of Engineering.
+LSBU’s School of Arts and Creative Industries and School of Engineering will deliver the Club.
 They will offer expert tuition, with the support of trained student ambassadors, and expose club members to diverse cultural spaces and state of the art facilities.